rcamara5/rcamara-Calculator/README.md

 # Calculator
-This is my Calculator for a project
+This calculator is a project focused for schools and young students